-Police arrest suspect in fatal New Year’s Eve shooting that killed teen football star
+Police arrest suspect in New Year’s Eve shooting that killed teen football star

-Loved ones hold funeral for victim hours before arrest announced
+Loved ones attend funeral for victim hours before arrest announced

 FORT LAUDERDALE, Fla. — An emotional farewell was held on Saturday to honor a life cut tragically short.

-Family and friends of Joshua Gipson Jr. gathered at Right Way Ministries in Fort Lauderdale to say goodbye to the 17-year-old.
+Family and friends of Joshua Gipson Jr. gathered at Right Way Ministries in Fort Lauderdale to say goodbye to the 17-year-old after he was killed in a shooting.

 On New Year’s Eve, witnesses said Gipson was caught in the crossfire during a shooting outside a CVS in Fort Lauderdale Beach.